 That said, I do interview some really interesting people; Nigel West, Stefan Gambrell, Mark Holihan, Catherine Law, and Maggie Harris – all of whom have proved to be both remarkably human and beautifully creative in the same breath.
 I’m glad to have had the opportunity to meet all these people, and I some time to give it interviews again.

 What is a particularly interesting challenge is my own approach to deadlines.
 I thrive foremost on living life rather close to the mark; the quote by Douglas Adams, “I love the sound of a deadline as it rushes past” so often applies to me in my creative life.
-I sometimes don’t feel entirely alive and excited unless I’ve got a deadline breathing down my neck, but I recognise – in a way I didn’t entirely recognise before – that other people don’t work entirely like that.
+I don’t feel entirely alive unless I’ve got a deadline breathing down my neck, but I recognise – in a way I didn’t entirely recognise before – that other people don’t work like that.
 Some people, I am astonished to discover, like to be organised and have their creative work spaced out over a period of time.
-I like to cram everything into a period of a couple of months, and then play around with my website for a while and write some blogs for a while in a rather genteel kind of way.
+I like to cram everything into a period of a couple of months, and then play around with my website for a while and write some blogs in a rather genteel kind of way.

 So I have had to become rather flexible in my approach to my creativity, especially when it comes to collaborating with others; as much as I hope people can tune their antennae to “Radio Munson,” there are times when I need to tune my antennae to “Radio Wider World.”
-It’s painful, but I make myself do it, and it certainly teaches me how to engage with creative sorts who really have a different view of the world.
+It’s painful, but I make myself do it, and it certainly teaches me how to engage with creative sorts who have a different view of the world.